Phoenicia Hotel Beirut: Art collection

 When the Phoenicia celebrated its 50th anniversary, it revealed a collection of contemporary art, featuring works of Howard Hodgkin, Sam Francis, Jan Dibbets, Andy Goldsworthy, Paul Morrison and a Mud Circle by Richard Long.

 In film

 As a Beirut landmark, the Phoenicia has appeared in numerous feature movies across its history.
 It is featured in the 1965 Mickey Rooney film 24 Hours to Kill.
-In Agent 505: Death Trap in Beirut (1966), the hero stays in the city's glamorous palace.
-In Circle of Deceit (1981) Volker Schlöndorff makes an ambiguous use of the Phoenicia.
-Characters seem to be lodging in the hotel while it has already been damaged by the war.
+In Agent 505: Death Trap in Beirut (1966), the protagonist stays in the city's glamorous palace.
+In Circle of Deceit (1981) Volker Schlöndorff makes use of the Phoenicia by having the characters seemingly lodging in the hotel while it has already been damaged by the war.
 In fact, the outside scenes were shot on location, while the interior scenes were done at Casino du Liban.
 Joana Hadjithomas and Khalil Joreige’s Je veux voir (English title: I want to see) (2008), starts on the last floor of the Phoenicia: Catherine Deneuve says she wants to see the destruction of the 2006 Lebanon War.